liadber/naive-bayes-classifier/README.md

 # Naive-Bayes-Classifier
 Classifier based Naive Bayes algorithm used m-estimetor=2.
-It's been written in Python using Panda library for manipuliate the csv data files.
+It's been written in Python using Pandas library for manipuliate the csv data files.

 Instructions: